Airline rebrandingAIRLINE REBRANDING MARKET STUDY

-SkyTeam includes Aeroflot, Aerolinas Argentinas, Aeromexico, AirEuropa, AirFrance, Alitalia, China Airlines, China Eastern, China Southern, Czech Airlines, Delta, Garuda Indonesia, Kenya airways, KLM, Korean Air, Saudia, Tarom, Vietnam Airlines, and Xiamen Air.
+SkyTeam includes Aeroflot, Aerolineas Argentinas, Aeromexico, AirEuropa, AirFrance, Alitalia, China Airlines, China Eastern, China Southern, Czech Airlines, Delta, Garuda Indonesia, Kenya Airways, KLM, Korean Air, Saudia, Tarom, Vietnam Airlines, and Xiamen Air.

-The advantage of the alliance, from the point-of-view of the airlines, is they keep passengers trapped into their loyalty programs.
+The advantage of the alliance, from the point-of-view of the airlines, is they keep passengers trapped in their loyalty programs.
 It would be the only way to continue to rack up miles.